stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Cloudflare attempted to CENSOR this negative review on Trustpilot." by @[phyzonloop](https://twitter.com/phyzonloop/status/1194458264026660864)

+"Ukrainian extremist website Myrotvorets still operates protected by Cloudflare.
+It contains doxxed info on thousands of people disagreeable to Ukrainian extremists, including #US journalists who visited Donbas.
+Several persons, who were on this portal, were killed." by @[RusEmbUSA](https://twitter.com/RusEmbUSA/status/1187363092793040901)

 "Also, can anyone from UKLabour  or Cloudflare explain why I haven't been able to access the Labour Party website for a day?" by @[BernieSnell](https://twitter.com/BernieSnell/status/1194688395164950528)

 "You having a bad day ?
 I am having voip trouble, tried logging in to your customer-zone and getting cloudflare errors.." by @[4t4ri](https://twitter.com/4t4ri/status/1194613025535381505)